andrewr50/noSQL-CRUD/README.md

-### noSQL-CRUD
+# noSQL-CRUD
-Create a simple SVG logo for web use by following the prompts.
-An SVG file will be created quickly and ready for use.
+This repository contains a backend for a social media site using MongoDB.

-## Description
+# Description
-This program creates simple SVG logos based on prompts for text, text color, background shape, and background color.
+This is a noSQL social media backend using MongoDB.
+It contains CRUD functions for Users, Thoughts, and Reactions to Thoughts.

 # Installing
 First we need to install our dependencies.
 We will start with node.js by entering npm i into the terminal.